zt13r/imaginary-game-jam-2026/README.md

 ## Rulebook
 - A set of rules that change the requirements to pass the exam.
 - Might include a ban on some sigils, or...
 I don't know, that's really the only thing I thought of.
-- Basically like *Papers, Please*'s "Official Bulletin".
+- Basically the "Official Bulletin" in *Papers, Please*.